Yona-Appletree/Adobe-Scripts/README.md

 **even_odd_images-action.jsx**
 *same as above but use this one within an action to apply on a per image basis (or within your own batch processes)*

+for more info about why the above are helpful, see this image scaling test page: http://jk-keller.com/scripts/even-odd-images/

 **exchange_fill_and_stroke.jsx**
 - Select path(s) & run script.